Starspot Mapping of HAT-P-11

 The Gaia mission will measure stellar centroids with sufficient precision to resolve centroid shifts due to activity.
 We build a

-small sample of candidate targets for astrometric activity observations with Gaia in a paper currently under review in MNRAS.
+small sample of candidate targets for astrometric activity observations with Gaia in a paper recently accepted by MNRAS.

 The plot above shows reconstructed observations of the Sun from Mount Wilson Observatory near solar maximum, and the associated